• Skip to primary navigation

 How To Make Croutons At Home

 I’m sorry to say there aren’t really precise measurements for making croutons, I’ve laid out roughly how to make them.
-But the amount of butter and spices will depend on how much bread you are using.
-But just make sure your bread is even coated with both butter and seasoning.
+But the amount of butter and spices will depend on how much bread you are using and how flavorful you want them to be.
+Just be sure that your bread cubes are well coated in butter and seasoning.

 Ingredients.